Breakeven Analysis

 Recall that fixed costs are expenses that remain constant regardless of a company’s production level, such as rent and fixed interest charges.
 On the other hand, variable costs are directly tied to the volume of production and include items like raw materials, wages, and other costs that vary based on production levels.

-This is shown in the graph below:
+This is shown in the graph below (for a firm under conditions of perfect competition):

 The following table shows the conditions for a firm to operate, shut down, or exit the market in the short and long run.